 UN chief warns that Libya risks a return to wide conflict

-Secretary-General Antonio Guterres is warning that Libya risks a return to widespread conflict, citing the volatile security situation in Tripoli and fighting in the eastern oil crescent and elsewhere.
-The U.N. chief expressed alarm in a report to the U.N.
-Security Council at the renewed military escalation and ongoing political stalemate in the country.
+Secretary-General Antonio Guterres is warning that Libya risks a return to widespread conflict, citing the volatile security situation in Tripoli and fighting in the oil-rich east and elsewhere.
+The U.N. chief expressed alarm in a report to the Security Council at the renewed military escalation and ongoing political stalemate in the country.

 Discussions